 You can dial up the heat as much as you want with the hot sauce afterwards, see how fiery you can take it...

-This is a one pot dish, super easy.
+This is a one-pot dish, super easy.
 I make it in a casserole pot or a big saucepan but use a heavy bottom one as you want even heat distribution.
-Using a metal saucepan means it more likely your liquid will boil away too fast and the rice will stick and you'll have to top it up and keep stirring, so keep an eye on it.
+Using a metal saucepan means it is more likely your liquid will boil away too fast and the rice will stick and you'll have to top it up and keep stirring, so keep an eye on it.

 Storing rice after cooking and reheating is one of those things you have to be careful with.
 Therefore I always recommend you just make as much as you need.

 These ingredients don't stand up well to freezing.

 The dried herbs in this dish are what make it SO fragrant and special, definitely don't skip them!

 Belizean Rice and Beans

 - 1 bell pepper (yellow or green is best)